 6. Protein Bars

-As we’ve already covered, protein bars are handy for pregnant women during those times when you’re out and about and looking for a quick, easy and large dose of protein.
+As we’ve already covered, protein bars are handy for pregnant women during those times when you’re out and about and looking for a quick and easy snack.

 7. Rice Cakes With Nut Butter

 One of the fastest and simplest high protein snacks for pregnant women to enjoy are rice cakes topped with a few spoons of nut butter.

 Apart from the obvious peanut butter, why not try almond, cashew or walnut butter.